tanosimeruyou-del/fRyhqobl0sk/README.md

 > **歌詞登録ステータス：プレーン歌詞のみ**

 ```
-All I Want for Christmas Is You - 大橋トリオ
 I don't want a lot for Christmas
 There is just one thing I need
 I don't care about presents
 Underneath the Christmas tree
+I just want you for my own
+More than you could ever know
+Make my wish come true
+All I want for Christmas is you...

+I don't want a lot for Christmas
+There is just one thing I need
+I don't care about presents
+Underneath the Christmas tree
-I don't need to hang my stocking
+I don't need to hang my stoking
 There upon the fireplace
 Santa Claus won't make me happy
 With a toy on Christmas day
 I just want you for my own
 More than you could ever know
-Make my wish come true...
+Make my wish come true
-All I want for Christmas is you...
+All I want for Christmas is you
 You baby

 I won't ask for much this Christmas
 I won't even wish for snow
 I'm just gonna keep on waiting